uneshkushwaha/Migration-of-EC2-instance-database-to-RDS-databse-instance/README.md

               Begin Configuration:

   #step1: sudo su-

-                It takes full administrative privileges from root user to modify,create and install software after identifying password prompt.It changes symbol to #

   #STEP2: yum -y install mariadb-server wget

-           Yum package manager is used to install two packages i.e mariadb-server and wget which is a command line tool for downloading files from the internet. -y automatically answer yes

   #STEP3: systemctl enable mariab

-          Configures MariaDB to start automatically at system boot.

   #STEP4: systemctl start mariadb

-          Starts the MariaDB service immediately.

   #STEP5: yum -y update:

+       -It takes full administrative privileges from root user to modify,create and install software after identifying password prompt.It changes symbol to #
+       - Yum package manager is used to install two packages i.e mariadb-server and wget which is a command line tool for downloading files from the internet. -y automatically answer yes
+       -Configures MariaDB to start automatically at system boot.
+       -Starts the MariaDB service immediately.
-           Updates all installed packages on the system to their latest versions
+       -Updates all installed packages on the system to their latest versions

-               SET Environmental variables
+   #SET Environmental variables
         DBName=ec2RDS
         DBPassword=unesh12345
         DBRootPaasword=admin12345
         DBUser=ec2dbuser

              Database Setup on EC2 Instance: